 - 8) Repairs to Roadways This is an issue as poor road conditions lead to damaged vehicles.
 We cannot use the forklift on various areas due to poor road conditions.
-We have received estimates for the repairs of roadways.
-Our intention is to start this work during 2019. (\$182,000) - 9) Air Conditioning in Housing 3 This unit has no air conditioning systems and the problems that occur in unit 4 are present here as well. (\$260,000)
+A bid has been received and repaving was scheduled to begin in April 2020 but was postponed due to non-essential work being discontinued during the COVID-19 pandemic. (\$182,000) - 9) Air Conditioning in Housing 3 This unit has no air conditioning systems and the problems that occur in unit 4 are present here as well.
+We are currently waiting for County Facilities to assign an engineer. (\$260,000)

-In fall 2020 we will seek legislative authorization for \$388,000 to accomplish the following:
+In winter 2020 we will seek legislative authorization for \$368,000 to accomplish the following: